Rebel Diamonds Tour

 The Rebel Diamonds Tour was the seventh major concert tour by American rock band the Killers.
 The tour supports their second greatest hits album Rebel Diamonds (2023), which features select songs from each of their studio albums.

-The tour began at the 3Arena in Dublin on June 12, 2024 and encompassed 29 dates across the UK, Ireland, Spain, Japan, United States, Canada and Mexico.
+The tour began at the 3Arena in Dublin on June 12, 2024 and encompassed 34 dates across the UK, Ireland, Spain, Japan, United States, Canada, Mexico and Australia.
 The tour ended on December 14, 2024, at Rod Laver Arena in Melbourne.

 Background

 The tour was announced in December 2023, ahead of the release of Rebel Diamonds, initially spanning ten concerts in arenas across the UK and Ireland.
 This was later extended to 16 dates due to demand.
 The band later added a number of dates in North America, as well as a number of festival performances in Europe, Japan and the United States.

 Staging

 The stage for the band's arena shows was diamond-shaped and carpeted to look like a casino.
 A light-up letter 'K', the band's logo, was positioned at the front of the stage, from which frontman Brandon Flowers frequently performed throughout the show; behind him were lead guitarist Dave Keuning, bassist Jake Blanton and rhythm guitarist Ted Sablay, and at the very back were drummer Ronnie Vannucci (center-stage), keyboardist Robbie Connolly (to Vannucci's right), and the three female backing vocalists (far stage right).
 A large screen was positioned behind the stage, displaying visuals throughout the band's performances, and there were two large screens on either side of the stage.